INSPIRATION:

 Tip 6: Keep a diary

-A depression diary can't cure depression, but it can help: When writing, we deal with things that occupy us deep inside - with fears and desires but also with our own experiences and experiences.
+A depression journal cannot heal, but it can help: When writing, we engage with things that deeply occupy us internally – with fears and desires but also with our own experiences and events.
 It doesn't matter which writing method is used.
-The important thing is to pause in the process in order to rediscover one's own footing.
-Psychologists also use diaries as a supplement for many a therapy, as it has been shown that holding thoughts can have a positive effect on mental illnesses and writing has the power to alleviate depressive symptoms.
+What is important is to pause in order to regain one's own stability.
+Psychologists also use journals as a supplement for some therapies, as it has been shown that recording thoughts can have a positive effect on mental illnesses and that writing has the power to alleviate depressive symptoms.

 Tip 7: Use reputable sources of information

-Facts reduce worry and anxiety, so you should use only reputable sources to inform yourself on various topics.
-Especially in the current times of crisis, when new news regarding the progress of the Covid 19 pandemic is emerging seemingly every hour, an overabundance of information can quickly overwhelm you.
-Consider limiting news reading to once or twice a day.
+Facts reduce worries and feelings of fear, so you should only use reputable sources to inform yourself about various topics.
+Especially in the current times of crisis, where new news about the course of the Covid-19 pandemic seems to appear hourly, an overload of information can quickly become overwhelming.
+Consider limiting your news reading to once or twice a day.

-If the Corona Crisis is causing your first depressive symptoms to show up, or your depression is worsening as a result, don't be afraid to ask for help.
-Depressive symptoms are many and varied and should be taken seriously.
-It is a difficult time, so you should get support in time - for example, through online offers from counseling centers or in conversations with a telephone counseling service or specialists.
-A visit to a therapist counts as a doctor's visit and can also be made during the nationwide contact ban.
+If initial depressive symptoms appear due to the Corona crisis or your depression worsens as a result, you should not hesitate to ask for help.
+Depressive symptoms are diverse and should be taken seriously.
+It is a difficult time, so you should seek support in good time – for example, through online services from counseling centers or in conversations with a telephone helpline or specialists.
+A visit to the therapist counts as a doctor's visit and can also be attended during the nationwide contact ban.
 In addition, many practices offer telephone or video consultations.

-If you yourself or family members and friends are/are affected by mental illness, you can find support services here:
+If you yourself or relatives and friends are affected by mental illnesses, you can find support services here:

-Disclaimer and general medical notice: The content presented here is intended solely for neutral information and general education.
-They do not promote or recommend the diagnostic methods, treatments or drugs described or mentioned.
-The article does not claim to be complete, nor does it guarantee the timeliness, accuracy or balance of the information contained.
-The article is in no way a substitute for professional advice from a physician or pharmacist and should not be used as a basis for independent diagnosis or the initiation, modification or discontinuation of treatment for any medical condition.
-Always consult the appropriate physician for any health questions or complaints!
-The Doctor Mi!
-GmbH and authors assume no liability for any inconvenience or damage resulting from the application of the information contained in this article.
+Disclaimer and general note on medical topics: The content presented here is intended solely for neutral information and general education.
+It does not promote or recommend the diagnostic methods, treatments, or medications described or mentioned.
+The article does not claim to be complete and does not guarantee the timeliness, accuracy, or balance of the information contained.
+The article is by no means a substitute for professional advice from a doctor or pharmacist and should not be used as a basis for independent diagnosis or the initiation, modification, or termination of treatment for diseases.
+Always consult the appropriate doctor for health questions or complaints!
+Doctor Mi!
+GmbH and the authors accept no liability for inconveniences or damages resulting from the use of the information contained in this article.

 Dr. Miriam Rehbein